istio/istio.io/content/help/ops/traffic-management/deploy-guidelines/index.md

 EOF
 {{< /text >}}

-If the port name is not unique, the `istio-pilot` pod returns the following error:
+If the port names are not unique, `istio-pilot` will return the following error in the log:

 {{< text plain >}}
 port https.443.HTTPS: non unique port name for HTTPS port
 {{< /text >}}

-If you run a `curl` command, Istio returns the same error under the `SSL_SYSCALL_ERROR` value.
+If you run a `curl` command, command returns 0 and print `SSL_SYSCALL_ERROR`.